 Provisional Restoration

-Once we finalize the treatment plan for crowns and bridges, Dr. Conover will create a provisional restoration, a temporary crown or bridge, so you can wear it while we wait for the final dental restoration from the dental laboratory.
-The temporary will give you an opportunity to make sure you are happy with the look, feel, and function of the restoration and provide temporary protection to the tooth.
+Once we finalize the treatment plan for crowns and bridges, Dr. Conover will create a provisional restoration.
+You will wear a temporary crown or bridge while we wait for the final dental restoration from the dental laboratory.
+The temporary will give you an opportunity to make sure you are happy with the look, feel, and function of the restoration.
+It will also provide temporary protection to the tooth.

 Final Restoration